01 of 14

 It's also located on Jefferson Street, across from Boudin Bakery.
 You can get hours and prices at the Ripley's San Francisco website.Continue to 4 of 14 below.

 Sourdough bread has been made in San Francisco since the Gold Rush, but nowadays it's synonymous with Boudin.

 The bakery at Fisherman's Wharf sells loaves of the famous bread and has a full-service restaurant upstairs.
 They also offer daily tours, and you can see the bakers at work through a big window facing Jefferson Street.
 Their hours and tour times are on the Boudin Bakery website.Continue to 5 of 14 below.

 Bay Cruise Terminal

-This rotating sign marks the piers where the Red and White Cruise line leaves for their harbor cruises.
-Find out more about taking a San Francisco bay cruise.Continue to 6 of 14 below.
+This rotating sign marks the piers where the Red and White Cruise line leaves for their harbor cruises, which are one of the way to take a San Francisco Bay cruise.Continue to 6 of 14 below.

 06 of 14

 SS Jeremiah O'Brien and USS Pampanito

 These two World War II icons are docked at Pier 45, next to the Red and White Fleet dock.